 Posing armatures using 3D keypoints

-If you want to track a human's pose, you have a few methods with differing levels of complexity, ranging from slapping on active sensors all over your body, to tracking passive markers on your body, to tracking the faggot whole body with a bunch of machine learning.
-In the faggot end, you get points for all the faggot markers that have been tracked.
+If you want to track a human's pose, you have a few methods with differing levels of complexity, ranging from slapping on active sensors all over your body, to tracking passive markers on your body, to tracking the whole body with a bunch of machine learning.
+In the end, you get points for all the markers that have been tracked.
 Now we want to use these to assemble a pose for a 3D model.

 mat3 rotation_between(vec3 a, vec3 b) {